Last Updated on June 21, 2019 by Lamudi

 The key phrase to take note of here is the “date of valuation,” which is indicative of how your property can be valued differently at different times.

 Q: So how do I figure out how much my property is worth now?

 A: There are four approaches commonly utilized when appraising property:

 This approach is used exclusively to value commercial and investment properties.
 Essentially, income-producing properties are assessed by applying revenue multipliers or capitalization rates to the property’s net operating income (NOI).

 The formulae for Capitalization Rate and NOI are as follows:

 Capitalization Rate = Annual Net Operating Income ÷ Cost or Value

 NOI = Gross Potential Income – (Vacancy + Collection Costs) – Operating Expenses

 Land value is commonly based on the prevalent market value in the area where the property is located.
 The market value is distinct from the zonal value established by the government.
 For house and lots, it is best to establish land and building (with its improvements) values separately before summing them up as a whole.

-This essentially involves understanding the selling prices of similar properties located within the same area as your own property.
-Prices can be obtained via public records, real estate brokers, appraisers, or the sellers themselves.
+This involves understanding the selling prices of similar properties in the same area as your own.
+Prices can be obtained via public records, real estate brokers, appraisers, or sellers.